rishabhchoudhary2496/rishabhchoudhary2496/README.md

 - 👋 Hi, I’m @rishabhchoudhary2496
 - 👀 I Write Code
-- 🌱 Familiar with Node,React,Next and Javascript Ecosystem
+- 🌱 Familiar with Node, Javascript Ecosystem
 - 📫 How to reach me ...

 <!---